prajjwal1/discosense/README.md

-# commonsense-discourse
+# Discosense: Commonsense Reasoning with Discourse Relations
-Commonsense Reasoning with DIscourse Markers
+Official code for the EMNLP 2022 paper.